google/WebFundamentals/src/site/tools/test/device.markdown

     - There's no substitute for real device testing.
 You must test on real devices.
     - You don't need to dread the set-up and manual testing process anymore.
 Testing your site on real devices need only be a click away.
     - Choose a testing solution that has live reloading.
 Change in one place and see those changes everywhere.
-    - Choose a synchronized testing solution.
-Test user interaction on all devices at the same time.
+    - Synchronized testing solution let you test user interaction on all devices at the same time.
 notes:
   unit-tests:
     - If interested in running unit tests across browsers/devices, you’ll need a test runner that canrun your test suite on these platforms.
 Some options for this include <a href="http://karma-runner.github.io/0.12/index.html">Karma</a>, <a href="http://www.yuiblog.com/blog/2010/08/25/introducing-yeti-the-yui-easy-testing-interface/">Yeti</a> and <a href="http://thrilljs.com/">Thrill</a>.